Bearlock/outoffocus/src/pages/Your-Favorite-White-Girl.md

 draft: false
 ---

 Video game documentaries and a unique way to approach them.
 Nick reaches a long term goal, and the stupid ass drinks white people love.
+Enjoy the show.
 Check it out, subscribe to our nonsense, and hit us up on [Twitter][twit], [Instagram][insta] (\@outoffocusshow) and [Patreon][patreon].

 [twit]: https://twitter.com/outoffocusshow